ktam069/Google_Colab_Audiovisual/README.md

 This repo contains copies of Colab notebooks used for traing and testing for our Part IV project.

-The main repositories that the code being tested is listed below:
+Listed below are the main repositories that the code being tested is from:

 https://github.com/ktam069/Audio-visual_speech_separation_basic